 Monifa Brooks, M.D.

-Dr. Monifa Brooks is Kessler Institute’s senior medical officer, with oversight of all medical services, as well as the hospital’s physician practice.
-Board certified in both physical medicine and rehabilitation and spinal cord injury rehabilitation, Dr. Brooks specializes in the care and treatment of individuals with spinal injuries.
+Dr. Monifa Brooks is Kessler Institute’s senior medical officer with oversight of all medical services, as well as the hospital’s physician practice.
+Board certified in both physical medicine and rehabilitation and spinal cord injury medicine, Dr. Brooks specializes in the care and treatment of individuals with spinal injuries.

-Dr. Brooks also serves at the director of the residency program in physical medicine and rehabilitation at Rutgers New Jersey Medical School.
+Dr. Brooks also serves as the director of the residency program in physical medicine and rehabilitation at Rutgers New Jersey Medical School.

 Dr. Brooks is a member of the American Academy of Physical Medicine and Rehabilitation, New Jersey PM&R Society and National Medical Association.

 A graduate of the University of Maryland, College Park, with a bachelor’s degree in kinesiological sciences, Dr. Brooks earned her medical degree from Temple University School of Medicine in Philadelphia.
 She completed residency in physical medicine and rehabilitation at the National Rehabilitation Hospital in Washington, D.C., and a fellowship in spinal cord injury medicine at Kessler Institute.
-She joined Kessler in 2005.
+She joined Kessler’s medical staff in 2005.